 - People who prefer all-natural supplements: there are no artificial flavors or sweeteners in the product.

 - Anyone who wants to save money: given all the quality controls, it may not be surprising that this is one of the pricier casein products.

-Legion has landed a lot of high profile athlete sponsorship deals for good reason: they back up their claims with science and they use high quality ingredients.
-If you want down-to-Earth supps without the razzle dazzle, this is a solid bet.
+Legion has landed many high-profile athlete sponsorship deals for a good reason: they back up their claims with science and use high-quality ingredients.
+So if you want down-to-Earth supplements without the razzle-dazzle, this is a solid bet.